isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1629.md

 **Description**

 Microsoft Dynamics Business Central is an easily adaptable, cloud-based or on-premise ERP.
-It helps SMEs integrate key business processes.
+It helps Distribution companies integrate key business processes.
 The in-depth implementation by Winspire Solutions covers consulting on the best business practices based on the standard solution.
-Implementation includes the base modules (Sales, Purchase, Inventory, Accounting, CRM, InvoiceNOW) and optionally one of the advanced modules (Essential license - Projects.
-Premium license -  After Sales Service or Manufacturing)
+Implementation includes the base modules (Sales, Purchase, Inventory, Accounting, CRM), Add-on for promotions and end to end delivery management.
+Some packages include integration with Lazada / Shopee.

 ## Solution Packages Option(s)